agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

         path('', include('pages.urls')),
     ]

-Note that we specify our own logout URL first, effectively overriding the one in `django.contrib.auth.urls`.
+Note that we specified our own logout URL first, effectively overriding the one in `django.contrib.auth.urls`.

 Now we have the best of both worlds.
 The Admin app's logout page continues to work, and our custom apps enjoy their own, dedicated logout page.
 Nice!